michelled/weavly.org/src/robot-activities/tracing-shapes-with-dash.md

   ### Environment

-  Indoor area with flat surface for Dash to move around
+  Indoor area with a flat surface for Dash to move around

   ### Support

-  Independent or with two players.
   Depends on the learner, assistance may be required to guide or facilitate
 supportiveMaterial:
   - label: Shapes for tracing
     file: /assets/media/shapes.pdf